Selection and Ordering Policies for Hiring Pipelines via Linear Programming

-When applicants are interviewed they become candidates.
-After all interviews are conducted, the firm must send offers to the candidates it wishes to hire.
-Again, \textit{who} to send an offer is the central decision to make here.
+Applicants become candidates once they are interviewed.
+After all interviews are conducted, the firm must send offers to the candidates it wishes to hire, given a limited set of positions.
 However, there are many possible ways to send offers to candidates.
 The first natural approach would be to \textbf{sequentially} send offers to candidates.
-By this we mean: send an offer, wait for the response of the candidate, and carry on with the next offer.
+By this we mean: send an offer, wait for the response of the candidate, and (if there is still a position available) carry on with the next offer.
 As in the interviewing process, the \textit{order} in which the offers are sent becomes a relevant decision.
 A second approach, applicable only to a firm hiring more than one person, is to save time by sending offers in \textbf{parallel}.
-This means, for each position remaining to fill: send an offer, wait for the response of the candidate, and carry on with the next offers.
+This means, for each position remaining to fill: send an offer, wait for the response of the candidate, and (if still unfilled) carry on with subsequent offers.
 The final approach, which may be desirable under a tight timeline or to avoid revealing preferences among the candidates sent offers, is to send all offers \textbf{simultaneously}.
 However, it runs the risk of hiring more people than positions available, which must come at a cost.

 To answer these operational questions and compare the different modes of sending offers, we study three different models of hiring processes that build off existing work.